splitrb/split.js/Readme.md

 # Split.js

-Split.js is a clientside A/B testing library.
+> 📉 Clientside A/B testing library

-Currently split.js uses google analytics as the datastore for experiments, this may be extended to handle multiple data stores in the future.
+Currently split.js uses Google Analytics as the datastore for experiments, this may be extended to handle multiple data stores in the future.

+## Install

+Put this file somewhere in your dependency path.

 ## Usage